 | Lender choice | Keystart only | Any bank |

-For most buyers under the income cap with a clean credit file, Keystart is cheaper for the first 24–36 months because the LMI saved exceeds the extra interest paid.
-After that, the bank loan starts to win — which is exactly when you should be refinancing out of Keystart anyway.
-Keystart is designed to be a stepping stone, not a destination.
+For most buyers under the income cap with a clean file, Keystart is cheaper for the first 24 to 36 months because the LMI you skip outweighs the extra interest.
+After that, the bank loan pulls ahead, which is exactly when you should be refinancing out anyway.
+Keystart is a stepping stone, not a destination.
+You can size the LMI you'd otherwise pay on our LMI calculator.

 When to refinance out of Keystart

-- Your LVR has dropped below 85% (you're close to LMI-free bank territory).
+- Your LVR has fallen below 85%, putting LMI-free bank territory within reach.

-- Standard bank rates are at least 60 basis points below the Keystart rate.
+- Standard bank rates are at least 60 basis points below your Keystart rate.

-- You need features Keystart doesn't offer — an offset account, a redraw facility, or a fixed-rate split.
+- You want features Keystart doesn't offer, an offset, a redraw facility, or a fixed-rate split.

-- You want to use equity for a renovation or to buy an investment property (Keystart is owner-occupier-only, so any investment lending has to happen elsewhere).
+- You want to draw on equity for a renovation or an investment purchase, which has to happen outside Keystart since it's owner-occupier only.

-The mechanics: complete a Mortgage Discharge Request form with Keystart, get a payout figure, your new lender pays Keystart out at settlement of the refinance, and you're on a standard bank rate the same day.
-Keystart's own staff will help you exit — it's not adversarial.
-We cover the broader refinance process in our refinancing guides; for WA-specific timing, talk to a WA broker.
+The mechanics are straightforward: lodge a Mortgage Discharge Request, get a payout figure, and your new lender pays Keystart out at settlement of the refinance, putting you on a bank rate the same day.
+Keystart's staff will help you exit, it isn't adversarial.
+We cover the wider process in our refinancing guide; for WA-specific timing, talk to a WA broker.

-This matters because most first home buyers are renting during the build.
-A standard construction loan effectively makes you pay rent and a mortgage at the same time for 6–12 months.
-Keystart's $400/month cap takes that double-housing burden off the table.
+It matters because most first home buyers are renting through the build.
+A standard construction loan effectively makes you pay rent and a mortgage at once for 6 to 12 months.
+Keystart's $400 cap takes that double-housing burden off the table.

 How to apply for a Keystart home loan

 - Pre-qualify online.
-Go to keystart.com.au and complete the 5-minute online pre-qualification.
-You'll need your gross income, dependants, monthly debts and the WA region you're targeting.
+Complete the 5-minute pre-qualification at keystart.com.au with your gross income, dependants, monthly debts and target WA region.

 - Gather your documents.
-Three months of bank statements for every account, two most recent payslips, photo ID, a debt summary (credit cards, personal loans, HECS), and rental ledger or 12 months of rent receipts if you're renting.
+Three months of statements for every account, your two most recent payslips, photo ID, a debt summary (cards, personal loans, HECS), and a rental ledger or 12 months of rent receipts if you're renting.

 - Submit a full application.
-Either directly through Keystart's online portal or via a broker.
-Conditional approval typically comes back within 5–10 business days.
+Through Keystart's portal or a broker.
+Conditional approval usually comes back within 5 to 10 business days.

 - Find a property.
-Under the price cap for your region.
-Get a Contract of Sale or House and Land Contract.
+Under your region's price cap, then get a Contract of Sale or House and Land Contract.

 - Settlement.
-Your settlement agent (conveyancer) coordinates with Keystart and the seller's side.
-Settlement typically happens 30–45 days after contract.
+Your settlement agent coordinates with Keystart and the seller, typically 30 to 45 days after contract.

-Run your borrowing capacity first with our borrowing power calculator, and check your stamp duty position before you commit — for first home buyers, WA stamp duty is fully waived on owner-occupier purchases under $500,000 (with a partial concession up to $600,000), which significantly changes your settlement cash needs.
+Run your numbers first on our borrowing power calculator and check your stamp duty position before you commit.
+For WA first home buyers, transfer duty is now fully waived on owner-occupier purchases up to $600,000, with a concession sliding up to $800,000 (effective 7 May 2026), which changes the cash you need at settlement.

-Stacking Keystart with the WA FHOG and stamp duty exemption
+Stacking Keystart with the WA FHOG and the stamp duty concession

-- WA First Home Owner Grant — $10,000.
-Available to first home buyers purchasing a new build, off-the-plan apartment, or substantially renovated dwelling.
-Not available on established homes.
-The grant lands at settlement and can be applied directly to your Keystart deposit or used for settlement costs.
+- WA First Home Owner Grant, $10,000.
+Available to first home buyers purchasing a new build, off-the-plan apartment or substantially renovated dwelling, not established stock.
+From 7 May 2026 the property-value cap for the grant rose to $800,000.
+The grant lands at settlement and can go toward your Keystart deposit or your settlement costs.

 Frequently asked questions